marcioAlmada/yay/README.md

 > Why did you use a middle dot `·` charachter?

 This is still just an experiment but you can find some research done on issue [#1](https://github.com/marcioAlmada/yay/issues/1).
 I'm open to suggestions to have a more ergonomic macro DSL :)

+> Why TF are you working on this?

+Because it's being fun.
+It may become useful.
+[Because we can™](https://github.com/haskellcamargo/because-we-can).

 # Conclusion